-The elusive Northern Lights are a big reason to visit Iceland during the fall and winter months.
-But their appeal also lies in their fickleness: We’d love to promise you’ll spot these mystical wonders during even a short trip, but only Mother Nature knows when to sweep these colourful curtains over the night sky.
+The elusive northern lights are a big reason to visit Iceland during the fall and winter months.
+But their appeal also lies in their fickleness: We’d love to promise you’ll spot these mystical wonders during even a short trip, but only Mother Nature knows when to sweep these colorful curtains over the night sky.

 Still, much of the fun is in the hunt, and there are several ways you can maximize your chances of success:

-- Time it right: You’ll only catch the Northern Lights when it’s dark, so the viable window is from the end of August to late April, before near 24-hour daylight takes over the country.
+The time it right: You’ll only catch the northern lights when it’s dark, so the viable window is from the end of August to late April before near 24-hour daylight takes over the country.

-- Rain is bad: Well, not rain exactly.
-But just like daylight, clouds are not a Northern Lights spotter’s friend.
+Rain is bad: Well, not rain exactly.
+But just like daylight, clouds are not northern lights spotter’s friend.
 Wait for clear skies.

-- Get out of town: Light pollution from Reykjavík or other communities can block out some of the best viewing.
-Even locals drive to the outskirts of town on evenings when the show is particularly spectacular.
+Get out of town: Light pollution from Reykjavík or other communities can block out some of the best viewings.
+Even locals drive to the outskirts of town in evenings when the show is particularly spectacular.

-Weather permitting, Gray Line Iceland offers daily Northern Lights tours during the season.
-We’ll take you to the best places for aurora activity that day, with some Icelandic snacks and folklore along the way.
+Weather permitting, Gray Line Iceland offers daily northern lights tours during the season.
+We’ll take you to the best places for aurora activity that day, with some Icelandic folklore along the way.